 Your laser and receiver should now be functioning as a free-space optical communications link.
-If you are using a VCR as the electrical modulation source, and a video receiver connected to a television, you should now see a picture on the television.
+If you are using a VCR as the electrical modulation source, the video input jack on the laser and a video laser receiver connected to a television you should now be seeing a picture on the television connected to video receiver.